 Surrounding suburban counties

-Bucks County has more than 300 years of history, 600,000 residents inhabiting more than 600 square miles, and many towns, villages and neighborhoods that enjoy a robust quality of life in Southeastern Pennsylvania.
-Relax in a riverside café.
-Experience one of the eclectic eateries or family restaurants.
-Enjoy a romantic dinner to the tune of a cascading waterfall.
+Bucks County has more than 300 years of history, 600,000 residents inhabiting more than 600 square miles, and many towns, villages and neighborhoods that offer a great quality of life in Southeastern Pennsylvania.
+Here, you can relax in a riverside café, experience one of the eclectic eateries or family restaurants, or enjoy a romantic dinner to the tune of a cascading waterfall.
 In Bucks, there’s always something new on the menu.
 Stroll the quaint shops at Peddler’s Village.
 Explore treasure trove of antiques, crafts and collectibles purveyors.
 Bag a bargain at Penn’s Purchase or Franklin Mills.
-The values are abundant and exciting at Bucks.
+There’s no shortage of value in Bucks County.

 Delaware County, midway between Philadelphia and Wilmington, blends the sophistication of the city with the tranquility of the countryside.
-You’ll find bustling industry, rolling Pennsylvania hills, turn-of-the-century small towns and gleaming cityscapes, neighborhoods with large Victorian homes and shaded streets.
-Media is a restored business district, complete with a trolley down the main street and anchored with a gleaming white courthouse.
+You’ll find bustling industry, rolling Pennsylvania hills, turn-of-the-century small towns and gleaming cityscapes, lying just beyond neighborhoods filled with large Victorian homes and shaded streets.
+Media is a restored business district, complete with a trolley down the main street and anchored by its stunning white courthouse.
 Delaware County also has a bustling industrial waterfront along the Delaware River.
-There is something for everyone in Delaware County.